tusharsadhwani/blog/src/pages/post/builtins.md

 Now z points to yet another new object `10`, which is stored somewhere in memory.
 Now the second `object` also has nothing pointing to it, so that is subsequently garbage collected.

-To be able to verify all of this, we can use the `id` builtin function. `id` spells out the exact location of the object in memory, represented as a number.
+To be able to verify all of this, we can use the `id` builtin function. `id` spells out a number that uniquely identifies the object during its lifetime.
+In CPython that’s the exact memory location of that object, but this is an implementation detail and other interpreters may choose a different representation.

 ```python
 >>> x = object()